 APHIS Honey Bee Survey Reports

-This page dynamically queries the Bee Informed Partnership database, where the APHIS NHBS data is also stored, to bring you results filtered to the calander year and state where samples were taken.
+This page dynamically queries the Bee Informed Partnership database, where the APHIS NHBS data is also stored, to bring you results filtered to the calendar year and state where samples were taken.
 Click on a year and state for additional results.
 Please note that if you choose 2016 or earlier, the pesticide results shown will be for Bee Bread only.
 If you choose 2018 or later, the pesticide results will show only Wax.
 In 2017, we switched from Bee Bread to Wax for residue analysis.
 In 2017 only, you will get both Bee Bread and Wax results.

 Varroa samples are collected as a composite sample from a single apiary.